sylabs/singularity-userdocs/quick_start.rst

 Interacting with images
 ***********************

-You can interact with images in several ways, each of which can accept image URIs in addition to a local image path.
+You can interact with images in several ways, each of which can accept image URIs in addition to local image paths.

 As an example, the following command will pull a ``lolcow_latest.sif`` image from the Container Library: